carleryd/simple-bitcoin-wallet/README.md

 - Displaying balance
 - Importing wallet using seed phrase
-- Access to more than one receiving address
+- Access to more than one receiving address as well as monitoring on all wallet addresses
 - Mainnet support
 - Don't make it so easy to view the seed phrase
 - Support dark mode, which will probably require Theme to be a bit more structured